Artemisia douglasiana

 Artemisia douglasiana, known as California mugwort, Douglas's sagewort, or dream plant, is a western North American species of aromatic herb in the sunflower family.

 Distribution and habitat

-The herbaceous perennial is native to the Western United States in California and areas of Idaho, Nevada, Oregon, and Washington; and in northwestern Baja California, Mexico.
+The herbaceous perennial is native to the Western United States in California, Idaho, Nevada, Oregon, and Washington; and in northwestern Baja California, Mexico.

 The plant prefers direct sunlight and moist soils, but tolerates shady areas and dry soils.
 It occupies hardiness zones 6a to 10b and occurs at elevations ranging from 0–3080 meters.
 A. douglasiana is often found in ditches and streambanks.

 Description

 Artemisia douglasiana is dicot, and a perennial forb.
 Its stems grow from a substantial colony of rhizomes which require a minimum soil depth of 16 cm and can grow in fine to coarse soils.
 The stems grow erect and range in height from 0.5–2.5 m.

 Its grey-green leaves are evenly spaced, elliptical, and lobed at the tips.
 The appearance of the 3–5 lobes at the tips of its leaves may range from being seemingly absent to being highly defined.
 Its leaves have been shown to contain thujone and cineole.

 During its bloom period, which ranges from May to October, the plant features bell-shaped clusters of flowers containing 5–9 pistillate flowers and 6–25 disk flowers.

 Although A. douglasiana can reproduce from seed, it is primarily propagated from division and spreading of its underground rhizomes.
 The extensive rhizomes help prevent erosion by stabilizing streambanks.
 A. douglasiana is susceptible to infection by Xylella fastidiosa which causes Pierce's disease.